TugboatQA/docs/reference/tugboat-configuration/index.md

   are run.

 - When a preview is refreshed, the commands in `update` are run, followed by the commands in `build`.
-This applies to any preview, even those created from a base preview.
+This applies to all previews, even those created from a base preview.

 ---